ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 --delete-s3-objects \
 --delete-ebs-volumes \
 --delete-elastic-ips \
+--override-keep-resources-except-asg-ssm \
 --spec-file-path /home/ubuntu/aops-custom-****-***.yaml
 ```

 That is, `apply` creates AWS resources, whereas `delete` destroys after testing is done.

+If you wish to re-deploy and don't want to tear down everything, remove the
+`--override-keep-resources-except-asg-ssm` flag.

 If you see the following command, that is expected (it means `avalanche-ops` is
 reusing a S3 bucket it previously created):